 Engineering design services are available from the Architectural/Engineering Services Unit.
-To request engineering design service a Work Order Form should be submitted.
+To request engineering design service a Project Request Form should be submitted.

 Environmental control and energy management is provided by building control systems and by several management systems located in the Hubbard Building.
 Operation of ventilation systems is based upon published class schedules.
 Ventilation requests for special events, unscheduled classes and extended hours should be directed to the Skilled Trades Unit.
 One full working day advance notice is required to ensure schedule changes.